AssemblyAI/drone-queue-cloudwatch/README.md

 ## Autoscaling

-**Note:** You want to use the "Sum" statistic when configuring autoscaling
+**Note:** You want to use the "Sum" statistic when configuring autoscaling.
+You should also treat missing data as "Not Breaching"

 This application assumes each Drone worker group passes the same `DRONE_RUNNER_LABELS` to all workers.